De Quervain's Tenosynovitis

 How is de Quervain’s tenosynovitis diagnosed?

-If you’re experiencing symptoms of this condition, you may want to visit Dr James McLean in one of his convenient orthopaedic surgery practice locations in Adelaide.
+If you’re experiencing symptoms of this condition, you may want to visit Dr James McLean.

 During your appointment, Dr McLean will perform a manual examination of your hand while asking you about your symptoms.
-The appearance of your thumb, the location of your pain and tenderness of the affected wrist will aid Dr McLean’s diagnosis.
+The appearance of your thumb, the location of your pain, and the tenderness of the affected wrist will aid Dr McLean’s diagnosis.

 Dr McLean will also perform an examination called the Finkelstein manoeuvre.
 This involves folding the thumb to rest across the palm, then flexing the fingers across the thumb, and moving the wrist downwards towards the little finger.